Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-If you think only significant issues like a burst pipe or a clogged drain can cause disruptions to the day, that’s not entirely true.
+If you think only significant issues like a burst pipe or a clogged drain can disrupt the day, that’s not entirely true.

-Sometimes, minor issues can cause big trouble - like a crack in the bathroom wall, a minor leak, and even calcium build-ups.
-If you live in a place where the water is hard, you will notice a small white chalk-like build-up on the faucets.
+Sometimes, minor issues can cause big trouble - like a bathroom wall crack, a leak, and even calcium build-ups.
+If you live where the water is hard, you will notice a small white chalk-like build-up on the faucets.
 And if you have been ignoring those marks for a while, it’s time to look into it.

-That chalk-like mark is known as calcium buildup in the faucet.
+That chalk-like mark is known as calcium build-up in the faucet.
 Usually, it does not pose a threat but is a strong indicator of the water’s hardness.
 Moreover, water like that can harm appliances and fabrics.
-Hence, if you see a build-up, it is time to get rid of it.
+Hence, if you see a build-up, it is time to eliminate it.

-If you are wondering about the best way to remove it, we are here to help.
-This guide we have put together shows how you can easily remove these types of build-ups.
+If you are wondering how to remove it, we are here to help.
+This guide shows how to easily remove these types of build-ups.

 Calcium Build Bathroom Faucet Close